 He ambles up the hotel hallway, baseball cap on his head, wearing a windbreaker, jeans and loafers.
 He extends his hand, looking straight into his visitor's eyes and leads the way to his suite.
 In desperate need of a shave, he dispatches his minions to score a razor.
 Something double-bladed, preferably.

 Shortly thereafter, a photographer appears.
 Murray responds with dismay.
-"God," he exclaims, "I hate to have picture taken."
+"God," he exclaims, "I hate to have my picture taken."
 Immediately, he's up off the couch, searching through his luggage and eventually pulling a dark-colored sweater on over his white shirt.
 "Nobody told me I was going to have to get dressed for this interview."

 The sweater hides his disheveled shirt, but it doesn't do much for the tangle of thinning hair on his head or the day-old stubble on his face.
 Which, apparently, is fine with Murray; it's part of what people like about this actor who wears his Everyman persona so comfortably.